KBA99/BT-Codes/README.md

 Do npm install to install all dependencies
 ===

+Do `npm run start` to start the script

 - Add a proxies.txt to `src/proxies.txt` file
 - Add a emails.txt to `src/emails.txt` file